-NATO NAF v4 - Aligning Model-Based Systems with 'Desired Effects'
+NATO NAF v4 - Aligning Model-Based Systems to 'Desired Effects'

 Aligning Physical Resources (human, material and software systems) with the Enterprise Vision, Strategies, Values and Capabilities